justmarkham/DAT3/README.md

 **Homework:**
 * Review the [course project information](project.md), [past projects](https://github.com/justmarkham/DAT-project-examples) from other GA students, and [public data sources](public_data.md)
-* Complete the exercises at the end of the [python script](https://github.com/justmarkham/DAT3/blob/master/code/03_base_python_class.py) we went over in class today and push your solutions up to your repo
+* Complete the exercises at the end of the [python script](https://github.com/justmarkham/DAT3/blob/master/code/03_base_python_class.py) we went over in class today and add your solutions to your folder in the [DAT3-Student repo](https://github.com/justmarkham/DAT3-students)

 **Resouces:**
 * Kevin put together an additional [python script](https://github.com/justmarkham/DAT3/blob/master/code/03_base_python_reference.py) that you can use as a supplemental reference for base python